MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 | restore  | MSTORE   |
 | perform  |          |

-Because abstract instructions evaluate their arguments, the final EVM assembly can be longer than two instructions.
+Because abstract instructions evaluate their arguments, the final EVM assembly can be longer than zero or one instructions.
 The complexity of the code generator is in the expressions.

 Expressions leave their result on the stack.
 The expressions are single instructions, except for operations and list constants: